Soma-dev0808/weather-app/README.md

 ## Before start using App

-1. If you will using notification function, you need to download LINE from [app store.](https://line.me/en-US/download)
+1. If you will be using notification function, you need to download LINE from [app store.](https://line.me/en-US/download)

-2. Create an account for LINE(Please register your email address).
+2. Create an account for LINE by registering your email address.

-3. Add LINENotify as your friend.(LINENotify is the one notify you.)
+3. Add LINENotify as your friend.(LINENotify will notify you once added.)
 ![image](https://user-images.githubusercontent.com/55787141/74505415-09d2f200-4f32-11ea-9cca-9d1d4e1090b2.png)

 You can scan QR code in the picture.

-4. Now ready to use weather-app.
+4. Weather-app is now ready to use!